Home / microfluidic reviews / Droplet & digital microfluidics / Liposome and Lipid Nanoparticle - An overview

 What are liposomes?

 The term “Liposomes” describes a specific type of vesicle that is a supramolecular aggregate made of amphipathic molecules, commonly phospholipids, formed in an aqueous phase.
 [1] Liposomes are part of the family of lipid-based deliveries.
-The lipid-based deliveries family comprises as well [1]:
+The lipid-based delivery family comprises as well [1]:

 • Single emulsion that uses surfactants to stabilize drops of oil in water or droplets of water in oil.